-Risk Mitigation Financing Risk The Group maintains conservative gearing levels in recognition of the industry's cyclical nature.
+Risk Mitigation The Group maintains conservative gearing levels in recognition of the industry's cyclical nature.
 Senior debt facilities are maintained with financial lenders with whom an open and transparent relationship is maintained.
-Multi-currency facilities (AUD and USD) are maintained over various tenors ranging from 2 to 9 years.
-Cyber Security Risk The Group has assessed its main cyber security threat as phishing to obtain sensitive company or private information or a virus attack which compromises the system.
-Investment in technology has increased and risk controls include the use of a VPN and antivirus software to safeguard against incoming viruses from personal computers.
-Preventative measures include regular system penetration tests and employee training with new leading-edge end-point protection software and firewall protection in place.
-A disaster recovery plan is in place across the organisation.
-COVID-19 The Group continues to monitor COVID-19 economic impacts and to provide ongoing support for staff wellbeing including allowing time off for those getting vaccinations.
+Multi-currency facilities (AUD and USD) are maintained over various tenors ranging from 1 to 9 years.
+Financing Risk Cyber Security Risk The Group has assessed its main cyber security threat as phishing to obtain sensitive company or private informattack which compromises the system, as well as operational technology risks with a potential to adversely import manufacturing operations.
+Investment in technology has increased and risk controls include the use of a VPN software to safeguard against incoming viruses from personal computers.
+Preventative measures include regulation tests and employee training with new leading-edge end-point protection software and firewall protection disaster recovery plan is in place across the organisation.
+A significant ongoing focus is on addressing key oper technology risks including review of controls at a site level.
+COVID-19 The Group continues to be cautious and monitor COVID-19 impacts on its operations and provides ongoing support for staff as required.
 Climate related risk Brickworks is aligning its greenhouse gas reduction strategy with the recognised standard of the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, including risk management disclosures, metrics and targets.
-Potential risks have been preliminarily identified as consumer trends towards low embodied carbon building products; physical impacts on manufacturing operations; impacts on energy cost and availability and a price on carbon.
-In FY2022 our first TCFD Statement was released.
-The Group has established a gas efficiency target and an alternate fuels program that considers emerging energy sources such as biogas and hydrogen.
+Potential risks have been preliminarily identified as consumer trends towards low embodied carbon building products; regulatory standards and materials standards reducing competitiveness and a reduction in investor and lender appetite for Brickworks if decarbonisation targets are not met.
+The Group has developed a new carbon target: to achieve a 15% reduction in Scope 1 and Scope 2 greenhouse gas emissions by 2030, from a 2022 baseline, across the combined Australia and North American businesses.
 The Sustainable Products program includes the development of products that hold leading sustainable qualities including expanded carbon neutral offerings.
 These strategic responses are outlined in in a Low Emission Technology Statement and Sustainable Home Guide.